ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 - Change: Reference RFC1321 to RFC6151
 - Change: Reference RFC2141 to RFC8141
 - Change: Reference RFC2234 to RFC4234
+- Change: Reference FIPS 180-1 to FIPS 180-4 for SHA1
 - Change: Converted UUIDv1 to match UUIDv6 section from Draft 04
 - Change: Trimmed down the ABNF representation
-- Change: ITU http website to https equivalent
+- Change: http websites to https equivalent
 - Errata: Bad Reference to RFC1750 \| 3641 #4
 - Errata: Change MD5 website to example.com \| 3476 #6 (Also Fixes Errata: Fix uuid_create_md5_from_name() \| 1352 #2)
 - Errata: Typo in code comment \| 6665 #11